Pilot-reference-free continuous-variable quantum key distribution with efficient decoy-state analysis: Protocol Description

 We present the proposed time-bin-encoding CV QKD protocol in Table~\ref{table:protocol} and depict its schematic diagram in Fig.~\ref{Fig::ExpImplement}.
 The two communication parties, Alice and Bob, employ the time-bin degree of freedom to encode keys.
 They use $Z$-basis for key generation and $X$-basis for parameter estimation.
 At the moment, we do not present the details of the $X$-basis parameter settings.
 We will specify the choices of the random phase factors, $\varphi_a^1,\varphi_a^2,\varphi_b^1$ and $\varphi_b^2$, and the light intensity, $\mu_a\in\{\mu,\nu_1,\nu_2,0\}$, in Sec.~\ref{Sec::Parameter estimation}.

 Here, we briefly explain the idea behind the protocol design.
 The source states of our scheme resemble the ones in the time-bin-encoding BB84 protocol with coherent states~\cite{bennett1984quantum}, where the light intensities of the consecutive pulses naturally encode the key-bit information.
 As the key information is encoded in the relative intensity between the two modes, Alice does not need to send a pilot phase reference as in common CV QKD.
+The source states also resemble those in the coherent-one-way (COW) protocol~\cite{stucki2005fast,lavie2022improved}.
+The difference is that we randomize the phase of the coherent state pulses and employ homodyne detection for the measurement devices.

 In our scheme, Bob decodes the key bit information, namely the $Z$-basis information, by measuring the light intensity of the pulses using the homodyne detectors.
 For instance, when Bob observes $q_1$ to be close to $0$ and $q_2$ to be far away from $0$, he may naturally guess that the original state sent by Alice corresponds to $k_a=0$.
 However, unlike the key decoding with photon-number detectors, the result of measuring a coherent state's quadrature is subjected to a Gaussian distribution rather than a fixed value.
 The inherent shot noise of the homodyne detection introduces an intrinsic error in distinguishing a vacuum state from a pulse with a non-zero intensity~\cite{weedbrook2012gaussian}.
 To suppress the bit error, we introduce a threshold value, $\tau$, in key decoding.
 The pulse intensity will be considered non-zero only when the quadrature magnitude is larger than $\tau$.
+So a bit 0 will be decoded if $|q_1|<\tau$ and $|q_2|>\tau$ and bit 1 if $|q_1|>\tau$ and $|q_2|<\tau$.
 The choice of $\tau$ should be optimized with respect to the channel transmittance and pulse intensity.
+As we will show in Appendix~\ref{Sec:refinedkeymapping}, although this key mapping scheme can be further optimized, the performance of the simple key mapping scheme is already near-optimal.